tonysousa19/linux-security-notes/01-basics/terminal.md

 rm -r folder
 ```

-Observation: removed files are note moved to the trash.
+Observation: removed files are not moved to the trash.

 ----